8 min read time

 What is the process after the treatment?

-After the treatment, you can re-enter your home on the same day, following guidance from your technician.
 You will be left with a report detailing the mould levels in your home before and after treatment, as well as a 1-year warranty.
 If the mould comes back, we do too - for free.
 Our technician will also advise on any changes you can make to your home or lifestyle to reduce the risk of mould returning. ensuring improved air quality and mould load reduction across treated surfaces.